 5. How long is this going to take?

-If you are considering a change and are looking for more information about replacing your old outboard motor, call us today, and let the folks at Custom Marine of Statesboro help.
-We can make your repower quick and simple.
+If it’s time to repower your boat, call us today, and let the folks at Custom Marine of Statesboro help.
+As your area certified Yamaha Outboard Motors dealer, we can get your boat back on the water in no time.
+Give us a call to learn more about our stock of award winning Yamaha engine.
 We are happy to take the time to talk with you to make sure you are getting the best out of your boat, so you can turn the key on a whole new experience!